f5devcentral/f5-rseries-training/docs/introduction.rst

 Introduction
 =============

 rSeries is F5’s next generation appliance-based solution that replaces the current iSeries platforms. rSeries platforms have many advantages over the current iSeries architecture.
-This guide highlights the major differences between the two architectures as well as providing details on how to configure, monitor, and troubleshoot the new platforms so that customers understand how rSeries fits within their existing environments.
+This WebUIde highlights the major differences between the two architectures as well as providing details on how to configure, monitor, and troubleshoot the new platforms so that customers understand how rSeries fits within their existing environments.

 rSeries Overview